 Research can inspire white papers (hidden behind lead generation forms), blog posts, tweets and other social media updates, webinars, presentations – as well as, of course, news releases (but make sure to follow best practices that will maximize the likelihood that journalists cover your news).

 But original research alone is not enough.
-As Elite Media illustrates, it must be coupled with compelling ideas (otherwise why would anyone be interested?) and expert analysis (to put the research into a wider context).
+As Elite Media illustrated, it must be coupled with compelling ideas (otherwise why would anyone be interested?) and expert analysis (to put the research into a wider context).

-For the companion brutal truth to the one we started with is that most journalists don’t care about your company either.
+For the companion brutal truth to the one we started with is that most journalists don’t yet care about your company either.
 They are interested in industry trends and, if they discuss your company at all, will do so as part of wider trends that they are observing.

 Thought leadership programs are essential channels to reach both journalists and B2B buyers.